StoneCypher/circular_buffer_js/README.md

 ## What is this?

-This is a circular buffer (or ring buffer, ring queue, etc.)  It was written because a library I wanted to use had a native buggy implementation, so I provided something more trustworthy.
+This is a circular buffer (or cycle buffer, ring queue, etc.)  It was written because a library I wanted to use had a native buggy implementation, so I provided something more trustworthy.

 A circular buffer is a fixed size buffer that allows you to push and pop forever, as a first in first out queue-like structure.
 Circular buffers are more efficient than queues, but can overflow.